 Price: £6.95 – £13.95

 Good for: For those who like quirky places to eat.
-A good one if you’re going to Brixton Acadamy.
+A good one if you’re going to Brixton Academy.

-If you haven’t heard of PoP Brixton before they a buzzing hub of retailers, restaurants and food startups housed in a shipping container in South London.
+If you haven’t heard of Pop Brixton before they a buzzing hub of retailers, restaurants and food startups housed in a shipping container in South London.
 Made of Dough is one of them.
-This little pizza kiosk was created by 2 guys who have been friends since school and both brought up in Italian and Spanish families.
-Their pizza is Neopolitan style with its iconic ‘leopard print’ spots and interestingly enough they’ve also made a nod to their Spanish heritage by using great ingredients from Spain.
-Eat outdoors with your hands and a few beers.
+This little pizza kiosk was created by two guys who have been friends since school and both brought up in Italian and Spanish families.
+Their pizza is Neapolitan style with its iconic ‘leopard print’ spots and interestingly enough they’ve also made a nod to their Spanish heritage by using great ingredients from Spain.
+Best eaten alfresco with no knife and fork hands and a few beers.

 Pop Brixton, 49 Brixton Station Road, London SW9 8PQ http://www.madeofdough.co.uk/